defold/doc/docs/en/manuals/gui.md

 ## Render script

-The default render script is a Lua script that handles all rendering of your game content (see [Rendering documentation](/manuals/rendering) for details).
+The default render script is a Lua script that handles all rendering of your game content (see [Render documentation](/manuals/render) for details).
 It is set up to render GUI nodes on top of the rest of a game in a separate pass:

 ```lua
 ...